ethereum/pm/All Core Devs Meetings/Meeting 117.md

 # **Summary:**

 - London fork is on Goerli
+- London Block on Mainnet is 12965000

-- client teams describe how they handle transaction pool sorting and price bump for transaction removal
+- Client teams describe how they handle transaction pool sorting and price bump for transaction removal
 - [Merge Checklist is out](https://github.com/ethereum/pm/blob/master/Merge/mainnet-readiness.md)
+- Shanghai will happen sometime in november to push back the difficulty bomb but discussion is needed on what IF anything else will be added with it
 - More discussion is needed on the topic of fork scheduling.
 - More discussion is needed on the topic of post-merge update scheduling and coordination.

 -----------------------------